 Aside from people saying incendiary statements on Twitter, people have been arrested for saying many things on social media.
 Many people have been charged with trying to solicit sex with minors online.
 Two teens were charged trying to crowdfund ammunition to perform a school shooting.
 While he wasn’t charged with a crime, Rob Kardassian could have been charged with revenge porn after posting nudes of Blac Chyna online without her permission.
 And at least two popular YouTube stars were investigated for child abuse after posting questionable videos on the site.

-Oceanside defense attorneys believe it’s also important to realize that even if you don’t face charges directly related to what you post online, what you say on social media could later be used against you if you are charged with a related crime in the future.
+Criminal attorneys in Oceanside believe it’s also important to realize that even if you don’t face charges directly related to what you post online, what you say on social media could later be used against you if you are charged with a related crime in the future.
 For example, if a person writes on Twitter about how much they hate Latinos and believe that Mexicans should all be sent back to Mexico, this could be used as evidence if that person is later accused of intentionally striking a Latino pedestrian with his car.
 It could even provide grounds for additional hate crime charges to be filed.

 Additionally, in crimes involving alcohol use or abuse, prosecutors commonly look for social media posts glamorizing or showing alcohol consumption.